 Video is by definition audio-visual, it engages hearing and seeing.
 These are the 2 most powerful senses for learning.
-As we are unable to put a native English speaking teacher in every home and classroom, we attempt to do the next best thing with video.
+As we are unable to put a native English-speaking teacher in every home and primary school classroom, we attempt to do the next best thing with video.

 Our lessons concentrate on the oral skills of Listening and Speaking which in child development occur naturally.
-Reading and Writing are skills that do not develop naturally, they must be taught.
-Therefore it is normal for children to master Listening and Speaking first.
-Although some Reading is taught in 'Sam and Mel', it is mainly with the goal of making the children speak out loud when they read.
+Although some Reading is taught in 'Sam and Mel', it is mainly there to support Speaking.

 Why don't you have animated characters in your lessons?

 Animated characters are entertaining.
 However, their verbal and non-verbal communication is not a good language learning model for children.
 We prefer to use live presenters who model natural human communication enabling children to better understand, and use normal voice inflection.